 Can I talk to other people about the research study?

 We understand that talking about your experience is an important part of feeling supported.
 You may speak with your family, friends, or doctor about your potential participation in the research study.
 We also have a talented team of doctors, researchers, and coordinators who are happy to address your questions and concerns.

 What if I want to leave a research study?

-You may leave the research study at any time and for any reason.
-You are under no obligation to give a reason why.
-While we do our best to make our research studies as easy as possible for you to take part in, we understand that there are many reasons why finishing may not be possible.
-You are not obligated to complete the research study.
+You can leave a research study at any time and for any reason.
+You are under no obligation to complete a research study or give a reason why you’re leaving one.
+Although we do our best to make our research studies as easy as possible for you to take part in, we understand that there are many reasons why finishing may not be possible.

-What happens to me after I complete the research study?
+What happens after I complete the research study?

-After you complete the research study, your study team will talk with you to answer your questions and get your feedback on your overall experience during the trial.
-As a Science 37 research study participant, you will have access to news and updates about medical discoveries, educational content, and future research opportunities.
-You will see the research study results on the Science 37 website once they become available.
-You will continue to see your local primary doctor or healthcare provider for routine medical care.
+After you complete the research study, the study team will answer any questions you may have and get your feedback on your overall experience during the trial.
+As a Science 37 research study participant, you will have access to educational content and future research opportunities.
+After the study, participants should continue to see your local primary doctor or healthcare provider for routine medical care.